-Instructor: John Ladley
+Instructor: John Ladley Duration: 3 hours, 45 minutes

 Data governance, the exercise of control and authority over data, is an essential business capability.
 Many organizations want to start to deploy data or have tried to do it at least once (or twice.)
 There are many possible paths to and styles of data governance, but all of them have some essential activities required to become successful.
 It is key that you create an approach to data governance that works for your organization.